kcollins02/OpenSQLManager/DEV_README.md

 #Developer Notes

 ##Programming Style
-Follow the CodeIgniter [Style Guide](https://github.com/timw4mail/CodeIgniter/blob/develop/user_guide_src/source/general/styleguide.rst#class-and-file-names-using-common-words) - and:
+Follow the CodeIgniter [Style Guide](https://github.com/timw4mail/CodeIgniter/blob/develop/user_guide_src/source/general/styleguide.rst) - and:

 * Do not use spaces to align code
 * Do not use `global`, `eval`
 * Do not use the error suppressor `@`
 * Add a docblock to every method
-* Use [heredoc](http://us2.php.net/manual/en/language.types.string.php#language.types.string.syntax.heredoc) string syntax for SQL statements to minimize PHP escape characters
+* Use [heredoc](http://us2.php.net/manual/en/language.types.string.php#language.types.string.syntax.heredoc) string syntax for multi-line SQL statements to minimize PHP escape characters
+* Use prepared statements whenever possible

 ## PHP-Gtk Resources
 * [Reference](http://gtk.php.net/manual/en/reference.php)